hajirawahid88-analyst/python-data-quality-analytics/README.md

-# python-data-quality-analytics
-I developed a Python-based framework for automated data quality assessment and reporting of large operational datasets
-# Python Data Quality Analytics Framework
+# Python Operational Data Analytics Framework

-A Python-based framework for automated data quality assessment, validation, and reporting of large operational datasets.
+A Python-based framework for automated data quality assessment, exploratory data analysis, trend analysis, predictive analytics, and reporting of large operational datasets.

 ## Project Overview

-This project demonstrates the development of an automated data quality analytics framework using Python.
-It is designed to identify data quality issues, validate records, generate quality metrics, and produce standardized reports for operational datasets.
+This project demonstrates the development of an end-to-end operational data analytics framework using Python.
+It automates data validation, quality assessment, exploratory analysis, trend monitoring, and reporting to improve the reliability of operational data and support evidence-based decision-making.

-The framework automates repetitive data validation tasks and supports data-driven decision-making by improving the accuracy, consistency, and completeness of datasets.
+In addition to data quality assessment, the framework includes machine learning techniques for forecasting future operational trends using historical data.

-> **Note:** This repository uses anonymized/sample data for demonstration purposes.
-No confidential or organizational data is included.
+> **Note:** This repository uses anonymized sample data for demonstration purposes.
+No confidential organizational or personally identifiable information is included.

 ---

 ## Objectives

-* Automate data quality assessment using Python.
+* Automate data quality assessment and validation.
 * Detect missing, duplicate, and inconsistent records.
-* Validate data against predefined business rules.
+* Perform exploratory data analysis (EDA).
-* Generate data quality metrics and summary reports.
-* Improve data reliability for analytical and operational use.
+* Monitor operational trends through data visualization.
+* Develop machine learning models for trend forecasting.
+* Generate standardized reports to support decision-making.

 ---